-I am human rights scholar and my work is best summarized in my first book Prosecutorial Accountability and Victims’ Rights in Latin America (published in 2018 by Cambridge University Press).
+My work is best summarized in my first book Prosecutorial Accountability and Victims’ Rights in Latin America (published in 2018 by Cambridge University Press).
 In this book I look into how private prosecution works as an accountability mechanism in Chile, Guatemala, and Mexico.
 Overall this book speaks to issues of legal mobilization, cause lawyering, the interactions between domestic and international law, state capacity, and rule of law.

 In 2020 my book won the Outstanding Book Award from the International Section of the Academy of Criminal Justice Sciences.
+Recent reviews of my book can be found here (in English, written by Dr. Diana Kapiszewski) and here (in Spanish, written by Prof. Mauricio Duce).

 ACADEMIC PUBLICATIONS